tuckyeah/ember-routing-diagnostic/diagnostic.md

     The first one creates a nested route, that will be a child of the products route, meaning that the full path for a product url will just be the '/:product_id', where :product_id is whatever id we put into it.
 They will likely both look the same in the URL bar, but must be accessed directly in different ways.
+This second one does not follow convention, from what I can tell, and will likely cause some bugs.
     ```

 1. Suppose we have the following route definition: